diy-ejuice/diy-compendium/docs/faq/mixing-by-weight.md

 1. Line the following bottles up next to your scale: Nicotine, PG, VG, and flavors in the order they are listed on the recipe.
 1. Place the empty bottle on the scale.
 1. Turn the scale on.
 Wait for it to read a stable zero grams.
+1. For each flavor, find the number of grams you need in the recipe.
+Add that much flavoring to the bottle.
+Tare the scale.
-1. Find the number of grams of nicotine you need in the recipe.
+1. If using nicotine, find the number of grams of nicotine you need in the recipe.
 Add that much nicotine to the empty bottle.
 Tare the scale.
 1. Find the number of grams of PG you need in the recipe.
 Add that much PG to the bottle.
 Tare the scale.
 1. Find the number of grams of VG you need in the recipe.
 Add that much VG to the bottle.
-Tare the scale.
-1. For each flavor, find the number of grams you need in the recipe.
-Add that much flavoring to the bottle.
-Tare the scale.
 1. Turn off the scale.
 Take the bottle off the scale.
 1. Cap the bottle and shake it thoroughly!